Rail transport in Greece

-Rail transport in Greece has a history which began in 1869, with the completion of the then Athens & Piraeus Railway.
+Rail transport in Greece has a history which began in 1869, with the completion of the then Athens–Piraeus Railway.
 From the 1880s to the 1920s, the majority of the network was built, reaching its heyday in 1940.
 From the 1950s onward, the railway system entered a period of decline, culminating in service cuts in 2011.
-Ever since the 1990s, the network has been steadily modernized, but still remains smaller than its peak length.
-The operation of the Greek railway network is split between the Hellenic Railways Organisation (OSE), which owns and maintains the rail infrastructure; GAIAOSE, which owns the building infrastructure (including stations) and the former OSE rolling stock, Hellenic Train; and other private companies that run the trains on the network.
+Ever since the 1990s, the network has been steadily modernized and upgraded, but still remains smaller than its peak length.

+The operation of the Greek railway network is split between the Greek Railways (SE), which owns, manages and maintains the track infrastructure and rolling stock, and Hellenic Train, which is the sole operator of passenger services in the network, as well as the primary operator of freight services alongside other smaller private companies.

+Until 2025, the former Hellenic Railways Organisation (OSE) owned track infrastucture, ERGOSE was responsible for construction projects and GAIAOSE owned the buildings and other real estate of the network, as well as its rolling stock.
+The former two were merged into Greek Railways, which also absorbed GAIAOSE's rolling stock division, transforming the rest of the company exclusively into a property management company.

 Greece is a member of the International Union of Railways (UIC).
 The UIC Country Code for Greece is 73.